Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Install jsonwebtoken
 - In login API, after email and password validation, create a JWT token and send it to user
 - Read the cookies inside your profile API and find the looged in user
+- userAuth Middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days